BCStudentSoftwareDevTeam/ee-lab-documentation/home/input/photoresistor.md

 - Jumper wires x 3
 -  Breadboard x 1
 -  Arduino Uno x 1

+In our lab, we used the Pulse sensor to generate graphs that indicate the cardiovascular performance of an individual However, please note that these pulse sensors are cheap and are not very precise.

 The setup will look like the following
 ![image1.png](/photoresistor/image1.png =450x)